google/trillian-examples/clone/README.md

 ```

 When tuning, it is recommended to also provide `--v=1` to see more verbose output.
-In particular, this will allow you to see if the tool is encountering errors (such as being told to back off) by the log server if you see lines such as `Retryable error getting data` in the output.
+In particular, this will allow you to see if the tool is encountering errors (such as being told to back off) by the log server, e.g. if you see lines such as `Retryable error getting data` in the output.

 Assuming you aren't being rate limited, then optimization goes as follows:
   1. Get the `working` percentage regularly around 100%: this measures how much time is being spent writing to the database.
 To do this, increase the number of `workers` to ensure that data is always available to the database writer